conda/conda/docs/source/dev-guide/deep-dive-solvers.md

 handle_txn(transaction)
 ```

-We have, then, two reasons to re-run the full Solver logic:
+We have, then, two reasons to re-run the full solver logic:

 * Freezing the installed packages didn't work, so we try without freezing again.
 * Using `current_repodata` did not work, so we try with full `repodata`.